media-kit/media-kit/README.md

 ## Implementation

 [libmpv](https://github.com/mpv-player/mpv/tree/master/libmpv) is used for leveraging audio & video playback.
+It _seems_ the best possible option since supports a wide variety of audio & video formats, provides hardware acceleration & bundle size is also minimal (select only required decoders etc. in FFmpeg/mpv).

+Another major advantage is that large part of implementation (80%+) is shared across platforms using FFI.
+This makes the behavior of package very-very similar on all supported platforms & makes maintenance easier (since there is less code & most of it within Dart).

+Alternative backends may be implemented in future to meet certain demands (& project architecture makes it possible).

 ### package:media_kit